 If you want to avoid the €30 fee you can park at the bottom and walk up.
 However, the road up is incredibly steep and could take you well over 1.5 hours to climb up.

-If you don’t have your own car but you still want to hike the Tre Cime di Lavaredo loop there are two towns in which you can do this from.
+If you don’t have your own car but you still want to hike the Tre Cime di Lavaredo loop in Italy there are two towns in which you can do this from.

 You can also take the train or bus to Dobbiaco (Toblach) and then catch the Three Peaks Shuttle for €8 at the bus station.
 Keep in mind though that this shuttle is only available from mid-June to mid-October.

-Currently the cost to park is €30 per car.
+Currently the cost to park and drive along the SP49 toll road is €30 per car.
 Once you pay the SP49 toll road fee you will continue on, creeping up the mountains steep, hairpin turns.
 Eventually you will see the large parking lot and Rifugio Auronzo at the top of the hill.
 This is where you will park your car and begin your hike.

 Most visitors will base themselves in Cortina d’Ampezzo as it is only a 40 minute drive to Tre Cime.
 There are also many other hikes and spots to visit in the surrounding area so this will be a good base.
 I was living in Italy at the time and was based out of Sacile, which was another great place to stay and explore the surrounding areas.